nspunn1993/SkeletonCodes/pytorch_classification/readme.md

-# Pytorch Skeleton Code for Binary and Multi-class classification
+# Pytorch Skeleton Code for Binary and Multi-class Classification
 This repository provides the complete skeleton code to run and configure for any classification task (binary and multi-class).

 ## Setup
-- Begin by installing the requirement packages listed in requirements.txt
+- Begin by installing the required packages listed in requirements.txt

 ## Training
 - train_caller.py = Loads the train config file, get the train_params, model_params, vis_params -> Calls the train method in utils.train.py file
-- train.py = Loads the training, visualization, transformation and model parameters -> Form the model by calling models.models.py -> Configures the data loader by calling data.databuilder.py with preprocessing defined using transformation in utils.transformer.py -> Sets the class weights -> Visualizes the training and validation samples (histograms, imgaes; with and without the preprocessing) -> Define the directories, model version and create/check paths -> Define the optimizer and scheduler -> Define the loss function using utils.loss.py -> Initiate the training epochs -> Record training and validation evaluation in the form of dictionary obtained using utils.eval.py and also Tensorboard summary writer is created that records train and valid loss over each epoch. -> Saves the weights of the model that obtained best results over the epochs.
+- train.py = Loads the training, visualization, transformation and model parameters -> Form the model by calling models.models.py -> Configures the data loader by calling data.databuilder.py with preprocessing defined using transformation in utils.transformer.py -> Sets the class weights -> Visualizes the training and validation samples (histograms, images; with and without the preprocessing) -> Define the directories, model version and create/check paths -> Define the optimizer and scheduler -> Define the loss function using utils.loss.py -> Initiate the training epochs -> Record training and validation evaluation in the form of dictionary obtained using utils.eval.py and also Tensorboard summary writer is created that records train and valid loss over each epoch. -> Saves the weights of the model that obtained the best results over the epochs.

 ```
 python train_caller.py
 ```
 ## Testing
 - test_caller.py = Loads the test config file, get the test_params, model_params, vis_params -> Calls the test method in utils.test.py file
-- test.py = Loads the testing, visualization, transformation and model parameters -> Form the model by calling models.models.py -> Configures the data loader by calling data.databuilder.py with preprocessing defined using transformation in utils.transformer.py -> Visualizes the test samples (histograms, imgaes; with and without the preprocessing) -> Record test evaluation in the form of dictionary obtained using utils.eval.py -> Visualize the predictions on random samples. -> Visualize with gradcams on the random samples by using utils.interpret.py
+- test.py = Loads the testing, visualization, transformation and model parameters -> Form the model by calling models.models.py -> Configures the data loader by calling data.databuilder.py with preprocessing defined using transformation in utils.transformer.py -> Visualizes the test samples (histograms, images; with and without the preprocessing) -> Record test evaluation in the form of dictionary obtained using utils.eval.py -> Visualize the predictions on random samples. -> Visualize with Gradcams on the random samples by using utils.interpret.py
 ```
 python test_caller.py
 ```
 ## File details
 - configs.cfg_test.yaml and configs.cfg_train.yaml contains the necessary variables to configure data, model, directory to save results, and other environment setup
 - data.databuilder.py = Defines the preprocessing pipeline by using utils.transformer.py and provides the functionality to return data loader
-- data.dataset.py = Called by data.databuilder.py that reads csv file containig columns of file path and labels
+- data.dataset.py = Called by data.databuilder.py that reads csv file containing columns of the file path and labels
 - data.transformer.py = Can add transformations based on the requirement for train, validation and test.
 - models.models.py = Here we can define our model.
-By default there are multiple state-of-the-art classification models are available.
+By default, there are multiple state-of-the-art classification models are available.
-- utils.eval.py = Accepts the true labels and predicted probabilites to compute the performance matrics.
-In case of binary we use single neuron so to generate threshold for classification we maximize the harmonic mean of two vectors either by using PR curve or ROC curve
+- utils.eval.py = Accepts the true labels and predicted probabilities to compute the performance metrics.
+In case of the binary we use a single neuron so to generate a threshold for classification, we maximize the harmonic mean of two vectors either by using the PR curve or ROC curve
 - utils.interpret.py = Has functionality to interpret the results generated by the model.
-- utils.logger.py = Just addes in case we want to create separate logs
+- utils.logger.py = Just add in case we want to create separate logs
-- utils.loss.py = Contains the functions for different loss functions (weighted/non-weighted, binary/mulit-class)
+- utils.loss.py = Contains the functions for different loss functions (weighted/non-weighted, binary/multi-class)
 - utils.optimizers.py = Defines the optimizer and scheduler for training
 - utils.test.py = Contains the main logic to test the trained model.
 - utils.train.py = Contains the main logic to train the model.
 - utils.visualize.py = Has the functionality to visualize the random samples and histograms from the cohort.

 ## Output
-The results are generated in the 'results' directory in the format as 'results/<modle_name>/<time_stamp>/'.
-This directory contains the tensorboard logs, model weights, GradCam images, Prediction images, training and validation dictionary pickle objects containing each and every metric information per epoch and an 'epoch_csv' directory containing the train and validation csv files generated for each training epoch having columns of file path, probabilities and true label.
+The results are generated in the 'results' directory in the format 'results/<modle_name>/<time_stamp>/'.
+This directory contains the tensorboard logs, model weights, GradCam images, Prediction images, training and validation dictionary pickle objects containing every metric information per epoch and an 'epoch_csv' directory containing the train and validation CSV files generated for each training epoch having columns of a file path, probabilities and true label.